heidi-holappa/ot-harjoitustyo/documentation/architecture.md

 ```

 ### Mark contact data for deletion
 Users with role admin can preview data submission, mark them for deletion and delete marked submission.
 The next sequence diagram showcases the chain of events that is carried out when a user first marks an item for deletion and then deletes marked items.
+This sequence diagram has more internal logic of GUI object instance described to give an understanding on the logic GUI classes have been constructed with.

 ```mermaid
 sequenceDiagram